 Installing a 92mm fan.

 Skip this step if you plan to use an air cooler.
-This chassis can accommodate a compact AIO(Liquid Cooling System) for the CPU, such as the Asetec 645LT.
-Install a radiator with a 92mm slim fan (use a grill to protect the fan from wiring) install under an SFX power supply ( SFX-L format is NOT compatible!)
+This case can accommodate a compact LCS (Liquid Cooling System) for the CPU, such as the Asetec 645LT.
+Install a radiator with a 92mm slim fan (use a grill to protect the fan from wiring) install under an SFX power supply (SFX-L format is NOT compatible!)
 For a more convenient radiator installation, unscrew the screws on the front and bottom of the case.
 Carefully separate the housing elements, wind the radiator and screw it on.
 Flatten the case and tighten the screws.

 Installing the motherboard.

-Read the instructions for your motherboard (hereinafter MB) .
-For your convenience Install everything you need on it (Processor, CPU cooler, RAM, NVMe storage, if applicable.
+Read the instructions for your motherboard (hereinafter MP) .
+For your convenience Install everything you need on it (Processor, CPU cooler, RAM, NVMe storage, if used.
 Follow the manufacturer's instructions).
-Install the plug into the case, if it is not attached to the motherboard, before installing the MB.
-Screw the MB to the case using the screws from the CDS and a magnetic screwdriver.
+Install the plug into the case, if it is not attached to the motherboard, before installing the MP.
+Screw the MP to the case using the screws from the EDS and a magnetic screwdriver.
 Connect the PCIe riser cable to the MP if you plan to install a video card.

 Installing 2.5 "Drive.

 Skip this step if you do not plan to use a 2.5 "drive.
 Connect the interface to the drive.
-Now you can install the drive into the case.
-Screw the drive with screws from the CDS.
-Also, instead of a 2.5" drive, a 92x92mm fan can be installed in the case.
-We recommend that you install the grill rack on top of the fan to prevent wires from entering the fan.
+Install the red, rubber spacers in the case frame.
+Screw the drive with flat head screws from the EDS.
+Also, instead of the 2.5" drive, a 92x92mm fan can be installed in the case.
+We recommend placing the grill rack on top of the fan to prevent wires from entering the fan.

 Installing the Video Card.

-Tie all cables neatly using CDS nylon ties.
+Tie all cables neatly using nylon cable ties from the EDS.
 Check if all cables are connected including the Power button cable.
 Start the computer and make sure that all fans can run freely and are not interfered with.
 Now you can install the covers by screwing them down.